Blog

 • Variable pricing — pay based on actual usage, not a fixed price

-• Multi-chain support — beyond Base Sepolia
+• Multi-chain support — beyond Base

 • Agent-to-agent payments — autonomous agents transacting with each other